In the design of distributed data collaboration, it turns out that size matters a lot. And smaller is better.

 Real attention has to be paid to how the change-objects are represented.
 However, we also have to worry about what we can fit into memory.
 If our data has to go back and forth to disk, we can be in real trouble with performance.
 This is particularly relevant for graphs, which tend to have complicated interconnections.

 The implications of size on the usability of collaboration in data have driven many of the design decisions we have taken in TerminusDB.

 Currently, our backend storage system (TerminusDB-Store) uses succinct data structures to represent our graphs.
 Succinct data structures are *self-indexing* data structures that approach the information-theoretic minimum size of representation.

 Self-indexing structures represent the data in the index itself.
 This has the advantage that you don’t have to keep a separate index along with the data, helping to reduce size overhead.

 Right now our identifiers are stored using a front-coded dictionary.
 This seems to work well for identifiers that are based on URIs which tend to share large prefixes and result in decent compression while retaining reasonable lookup performance.

 In order to store our edge connections, we use adjacency lists and wavelet trees which help us to reconstruct a path through the graph rapidly in most typical querying patterns.
-More details of the design can be found in Succinct Data Structures and Delta Encoding for Modern Databases.

 When we actually send layers around we compress them using gzip (which we found to give us a reasonable size/time trade-off in practice).
 And are thus able to get the sizes even more manageable.